hazelweakly/hazelweakly.me/src/blog/you-have-one-voice.md

 Seeing a community go from uplifting CSS and heralding things such as the [CSS zen garden](https://csszengarden.com/) as a feat of engineering to seeing just about nobody give a single flying fuck about the incredible works of [Jen Simmons](https://labs.jensimmons.com/) is...
 Surreal.
 I can't even say "this happened in my lifetime" because I'm too fucking young to be saying shit like "this happened in my lifetime."

-But we're here now, and it's been very interesting to reflect on how the changing language I've seen utilized, the technological choices people have made, and how engineering organisations and communities approach certain problems has fundamentally shifted public perception of this type of work in such a profound way that it'll take decades to undo the damage.
+But we're here now, and it's been very interesting to reflect on how the changing language I've seen utilised, the technological choices people have made, and how engineering organisations and communities approach certain problems has fundamentally shifted public perception of this type of work in such a profound way that it'll take decades to undo the damage.
 It's breathtaking.
 How the hell did we get here, anyway?